Frequently Asked Questions (FAQs)

 What happens if they need to contact home?

-If they need to contact home urgently they should go to the KS3/KS4 office and they will be allowed to contact home from there.
+If they need to contact home urgently they should go to the Main Reception.
+They will be allowed to contact home from there.

 What happens if we need to contact our child urgently?